Green NAU wants YOU to join the Sustainable Ambassadors Program

 For volunteer opportunities, check out Flagstaff’s Community Programs.

-The SCP would not exist without the passion and dedication of its two lead faculty advisors, Tom Finger and Stefan Sommer.
+The Sustainable Ambassador Program would not exist without the passion and dedication of its two lead faculty advisors, Tom Finger and Stefan Sommer.

 Tom Finger was instrumental in the development of the Sustainable Ambassador Program and now co-teaches the Sustainable Ambassador Program seminars and workshops.
 Thomas Finger teaches classes in American and environmental history.
 His research focuses on the environmental histories of food, water, and energy systems.
 He is particularly interested in how human economic relationships are embedded in natural systems, and how the materiality of resource flows contributes to economic inequality.
 In his teaching and research, Dr. Finger looks beyond national borders to ask how larger communities of humans, plants, and animals live within production chains.